erictapen/typst-invoice/lib.typ

 #let invoice(
   // The invoice number
   invoice-nr,
-  // The date on which the invoice was created invoice-date,
+  // The date on which the invoice was created or issued.
+Default is today
+  issuing-date: datetime.today(),
   // A list of items
   items,
   // Name and postal address of the author